chevere/parameter/README.md

 A Parameter is an object implementing `ParameterInterface`.
 Every parameter can define a `description`, `default` value, and `sensitive` flag, plus additional validation rules depending on the type.

-Parameters can be created using either helper functions or PHP attributes — both accept the same arguments.
+Parameters can be created using either helper functions or PHP attributes, both accept the same arguments.

 ### Immutability